peterwalkley/SE4AdminTool/README.md

 ![Example Screenshot](images/screenshot.png)
 ## Installation
-A windows installer can be downloaded from <https://github.com/peterwalkley/SE4AdminTool/releases/download/0.2-beta/TFA.SE4.Administrator_0.0.2-SNAPSHOT.exe>.
+A windows installer can be downloaded from <https://github.com/peterwalkley/SE4AdminTool/releases/download/0.3-beta/TFA.SE4.Administrator_0.0.3-SNAPSHOT.exe>.
 This will install the GUI and a java runtime environment for the application.

-A zip file is available as an alternative, download, unzip to a directory and run the exe within.
+The zip file <https://github.com/peterwalkley/SE4AdminTool/releases/download/0.3-beta/TFA.SE4.Administrator-0.0.3-SNAPSHOT.zip> is available as an alternative, download, unzip to a directory and run the exe within.

 Before using the application for the first time